opensciencegrid/docker-osg-build/README.md

 Before using these scripts, you will need to build the Docker image that they are based on.

-Because of its experimental nature, the base Docker container for `docker-osg-build` has been split into two images, `matyasselmeci:osgbuilderbase` and `matyasselmeci:osgbuilder`.

-`osgbuilderbase` is an image containing only the software installation of `osg-build` and relevant software packages and dependencies. `osgbuilder` also contains configuration and utility scripts for running OSG build commands.

-To build the base image, `osgbuilderbase`, run the script named `buildbuilderbase`.

-After that, to build the main image, `osgbuilder`, run the script named `buildbuilder`.
+To build the image, run the script named `buildbuilder`.
+This will result in an image named `matyasselmeci:osgbuilder`.

 Starting up the image